 - a.
-Substance misuse or abuse, and related symptoms.
+Substance misuse or abuse and related symptoms.
 Physical symptoms could include:

 - Bloodshot, glassy or red eyes.

-- Slurred speech, or rapid or rambling speech.
+- Slurred, rapid or rambling speech.

 - Unfocused or blurred vision.

 - A sense of euphoria or depression.

 - A heightened sense of visual, auditory and taste perception.

 - A change in blood pressure or heart rate.

 - Decreased coordination.

 - Difficulty concentrating or remembering.

 - Hallucinations or paranoia.

 - Lack of inhibition.

-b.
-Physical or external conditions.

-These includes conditions such as:
+- b.
+Physical, mental health and neurological conditions.
+These include conditions such as:

-- Neurological conditions (autism spectrum disorder, ADHD, etc.).
+- Autism spectrum.

+- ADHD.

+- Major depression.

+- Acute anxiety.

+- Bipolar.

+- Schizophrenia.

+- Post traumatic stress.

 - Traumatic brain injuries.

 - Medication side effects.

 - Dementia or similar conditions.

-- Sleep deprivation.